jangler/truce/README.rst

 essentially just a minimal text editor with the ability to pipe selected text through an arbitrary shell command.

-Future plans include the ability to use the editor as a filter in pipes, and the ability use it to interact with shell-like or REPL-like programs.
+Future plans include the ability to use the editor as a filter in pipes, and the ability to use it to interact with shell-like or REPL-like programs.

 Installation